How a Legal Library Brought Stacey Ustian to Dataquest

 To her surprise, an outside recruiter contacted her on LinkedIn about a data engineering role.
 “I went through that interview process,” she says, “and it turned out they were just really looking for someone that had an understanding of Python and SQL and that was willing to learn what they needed to learn in this data engineering role.”

 When they offered her the job, she took it.
-“It’s perfect,” she says, “because I know that Dataquest just launched that data engineering path.”
+“It’s perfect,” she says, “because I know that Dataquest just launched its data engineering path.”

 “I’m like, ‘Well, I know what my next task is: start that and learn data engineering,’” she laughed.

-Another, she says, is knowing your own learning style.
-“I don’t learn by videos,” Stacey says, so she knew to choose a platform that didn’t teach through video.
+Ustian advises everyone to know their own learning style.
+“I don’t learn by videos,” she says, so she knew to choose a platform that didn’t teach through video.

 “I would recommend taking time to really understand the different platforms out there and which one is best,” she says.
 “I, of course, think Dataquest is best,” she adds.
 But there’s no one platform that’s right for everyone, so knowing what works for you is a good place to start.